 Contribute

-If you see something you think should be changed, please click the "Edit in GitHub" on each page.
+If you see something you think should be changed, please click the "Edit in GitHub" on any of the PM Guidebook page.

-Through the power of GitHub, any one can make changes to this website.
+Through the power of GitHub, anyone can make changes:

 Click on the "Edit on GitHub" link on the related page.